 Woodhall mentions the simmering tensions over a fatal shooting of a young Corporal with the Gordon Highlanders by a Red Cap, and of a potential riot being averted, but he makes no mention of an actual ‘mutiny’.
 It’s completely downplayed, if not totally misrepresented in his memoirs.
 That Special Branch singled out Private Percy Toplis based on a single assault on an old French Peasant and a handful of petty crimes seems pretty implausible, but then it’s equally implausible that someone as cold-blooded and as habitually absent as Toplis would ever give a damn about the welfare and happiness of the troops.
 Toplis was forever reinventing himself.
 He would desert the army under one name and re-enlist under another.
 He’d talk with one accent and then, when need and circumstances arose, would just as smoothly switch to another.
 According to his family, Percy had shown promise as an actor as a child, taking part in local theatre with newly founded, Mansfield Ops, but it was nothing to match this performance.
 Some accounts of the riots had Toplis serving the demands for better conditions.
 Was this just another role he was playing?
 Was he looking to add a more worthy philanthropic layer to his ruthless and multi-tiered objectives?

 As with Gatsby this young and resourceful deserter was so full of artifice and artificiality that it’s really very diffcult to know how much of what he showed was real.
-It really was a fine line between being nothing absolutely and absolutely nothing.
-In extremist and revolutionary narratives there is enormous stock to be had in absolutes.
-Power circulates in instantaeous images; its objective has to be clear, its future somehow inevitable and visually it must be stunning.
-The real has neither the clarity or authenticity to challenge the status quo.
+On this occasion, it really was a fine line between being nothing absolutely and absolutely nothing.
+You only have to look at the success of Isis to see that within extremist and revolutionary narratives there is enormous stock to be had in absolutes.
+Power circulates in instantaeous images; its objective has to be clear, its future somehow inevitable and visually it must be compelling.
+To those at the extremities, the real has neither the clarity or authenticity to challenge the status quo.
 If the fall of the Twin Towers in September 2001 proved anything it was that revolution had to be ‘unreal’.
 The steel girders may have weakened, the foundations may have shook, and the walls may have collapsed but it was the foundations of Western reality that were truly undermined that day.
 That Toplis wasn’t real made him all the more dangerous in my book.

 Tinker, Toplis, Soldier, Spy